SoftwareHeritage/snippets/vsellier/swh-c4-model/docs/provenance-v0.3/provenance.md

 ### Sentry

-*Sentry configuration not yet defined*

-ACTIONS:
-- Create a new project
-- Paste the information here
+The sentry configuration is already defined from the previous version.

 ### Rate limiting